Technical leadership with a business edge.

 Open source platform

 RESTHeart: 10+ years in production, 2M+ downloads.
-Architecture had to evolve without rewrite, across many major versions and breaking upstream changes.
-No rollback once users depended on the API contract.
+Architecture that evolved without rewrite across many major versions and breaking upstream changes.
 Adopted by Unisys, Northrop Grumman, and Crownpeak.